michaldybczak/MaiaTransparent-plasma-theme/README.md

 Note: When first applying this theme it's quite common that the panel border will be displayed as a temporary remnant.
 It will go away after rebooting plasmashell process or plasma session.
 Also, don't forget to turn off the blur effect in desktop effects!

 Release Notes:

+Version: 4.1

+- updated metadata.desktop file
+- converted all svgz files from 90 to 96 DPI

 Version: 4.0